gemini-hlsw/gsp-montage/README.md

 This application runs in a Docker container that includes both the Montage binaries and the Scala server.
 The `Dockerfile` in the root of this project builds the Docker image.
 See below for information on building and running locally.

 This application is deployed on Heroku under the name `gsp-montage`.
 Gemini HLSW members can examine the application [here](https://dashboard.heroku.com/apps/gsp-montage).
 Deployment is **automatic**: all pushes to `master` will cause a new version to be deployed to production.
+You can look at the "Activity" tab in Heroku to see this.

 You can try out the production app by swapping `gsp-montage.herokuapp.com` for `localhost:8080` in the `curl` example below.